10 Must Capture Moments on the Day Your Baby is Born

 FAMILY MEMBER - Sisters, Cousins and Grandmas often accompany the birthing family and can help document some special moments.

 DOULA -A doula is a professional birth coach who also provides emotional support as well as education and resources before, during and after birth.
 I absolutely love working with doulas and see first hand the positive impact they bring to the birthing family.
 Most doulas will take some photos, some are trained in birth photography and offer both services.
-If you are working with a doula OR if you are a doula send them to easyphotolessons.com.
+If you are working with a doula OR if you are a doula send them to easyphotolessons.com/for-doulas

 P.S if you ask your doula to take photos realize that she will be doing two jobs, her main priority will be your comfort however she should be compensated for being the photographer as well.
 Talk to your doula about her fee for photos, especially if she has taken a photography training.
 If she doesn’t charge then a big fat tip is the way to go.
 These photos are priceless!